Antari-yan/Introduction-Container/README.md

 # The services section can contain one or more service definitions
 # Each individual service can contain one or more container
 services:
-  web:  # This is the name of the service, which can be set to anything
+  webserver:  # This is the name of the service, which can be set to anything
-    image: docker.io/nginx:1-alpine # The image used for the container of the service "web"
+    image: docker.io/nginx:1-alpine # The image used for the container of the service "webserver"
     ports:  # A list of ports to be exposed
       - target: 8080  # Port on the host system
         published: 80 # Port in the container